SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-27-anchor-forecast-bayesian.md

 Another representation that offers intuitive insights can be derived from the shrinkage perspective.
 The BL estimation $$\mu^{\star}$$ can be decomposed into weighted average of prior mean and the return mean estimation implied from investment views $$P\mu_{view} = Q$$.
 Though $$\mu_{view}$$ is not uniquely defined in case of partial investment views (P is not invertible in the case), it does not hinder us from using it for further insights.

 As illustrated below, the sum of the two weights equal to an identity matrix ($$  W_0 + W_{view} = I $$).
 The BL estimation lies within the range spanned by the prior mean and the mean forecast derived from investment views.
-It is a shrinked estimator based on both parts.
+It is a shrinked estimator, which is commonly used statistical technique to trade accuracy with bias.

 $$
 \begin{aligned}